Issei (internet personality)

-Issei Toita (問田一誠, Toita Issei), professionally known as ISSEI (いっせい), is a Japanese YouTuber and TikToker.
-As of September 2025, he had amassed 12.5 million followers on TikTok and 67.5 million subscribers on YouTube, making him the most subscribed Japanese YouTube channel.
+Issei Toita (問田一誠, Toita Issei), professionally known as Issei (いっせい), is a Japanese YouTuber and TikToker.
+As of August 2026, he had amassed over 12.5 million followers on TikTok and 76 million subscribers on YouTube, making him the most subscribed Japanese YouTube channel.
 He was listed in Forbes Japans 30 Under 30 in 2025.

-Biography
+Early life and education

-Issei Toita was born in August 6, 1999, in Tokyo.
+Issei Toita was born on August 6, 1999, in Tokyo.
 In elementary school he was an active member of a cheering squad.
 From middle school to high school he played baseball, but quit when he developed a serious spinal disease.

 Career

 Toita started his YouTube channel in 2014.
+He later stated he originally began using social media in an attempt to start a career in acting.
+Up until 2019, he was in a talent agency.
+In 2019, he launched his TikTok account while he was signed to an acting agency.
+He said that he is having a hard time finding work he envisioned and realized that making a living solely as an actor is incredibly tough.
+He turned to uploading videos on social media.
+By then.
+During that time, vertical short-form videos started getting popular.

-He has said he originally began using social media to try and launch his career as an actor.
-In 2019, he started his TikTok account.
-Toita has said his "non-verbal" videos allowed him to gain traction internationally despite originally intending his videos to be watched in Japan.
-He started uploading short form videos in his YouTube channel in 2021.
+Toita has stated that "non-verbal" videos allowed him to gain traction internationally, particularly in India, Indonesia, Vietnam, the Philippines, and Thailand.
+He originally intended his videos to be watched in Japan.
+He started uploading short-form videos on his YouTube channel in 2021.
 He reached 10 million followers on TikTok in 2022.
-According to RealSound, seven out of the ten most viewed short YouTube videos in Japan from January to June 2022 were from Issei.
+In 2022, his YouTube channel also became popular after he posted a video titled "BODY PUZZLE", which became viral overseas.
+According to RealSound, seven out of the ten most viewed short YouTube videos in Japan from January to June 2022 were by Issei.

-His channel became the most subscribed channel in Japan by 2024.
+In 2024, his YouTube channel became the most subscribed channel in Japan.
 (Note: Technically, PewDiePie is the most subscribed channel in Japan when he moved in 2022.)
 He surpassed Jun'ya as the most subscribed Japanese YouTuber channel.
-He became the first Japanese YouTuber to reach 50 million subscribers on January 8, 2025.
+On January 8, 2025, he became the first Japanese YouTuber to reach 50 million subscribers.

 He was featured in Forbes Japans "30 Under 30" under the Entertainment & Sports category in the October 2025 issue of the magazine.
 In August 2025, he launched his second YouTube channel, "AGBOGBLOSHIE STARS", after he visited Agbogbloshie, a suburb in Accra, Ghana.
 In September 2025, he teamed up with street artist Shingo Nagasaka to carry out activities aimed at "eradicating poverty in Ghana", stating that half of the channel's profit would go into "employment, education, and environmental improvement" in the region.